NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 - In North Carolina's 11 games this season, it has four wins against the spread.

-- The Tar Heels have been underdogs by 6.5 points or more one time this year and have not covered the spread once.
+- The Tar Heels have been underdogs by 6.5 points or more one time this season and have not covered the spread once.

-- North Carolina's games this year have hit the over on six of 11 set point totals (54.5%).
+- North Carolina's games this season have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- North Carolina is 4-6 against the spread and 6-4 overall in games when it records more than 18.7 points.
+- North Carolina is 4-6 against the spread and 6-4 overall when the team records more than 18.7 points.

-- When North Carolina churns out more than 321.4 yards, the team is 4-7 against the spread and 6-5 overall.
+- North Carolina is 4-7 against the spread and 6-5 overall when the team piles up more than 321.4 yards.

 - This year the Tar Heels have 13 turnovers, one fewer than the Wolf Pack have takeaways (14).